-This online course will examine the cultural and spiritual significance of the Burning Man festival–an eclectic, seven-day celebration of art, fire, and community that takes place annually in Nevada’s Black Rock desert.
-We will think critically about the event’s dynamic history, culture, communities, traditions, rituals, and values in order to cultivate an expanded understanding of “religion” (Pagan and otherwise).
-In keeping with the spirit of Burning Man, this course will be participatory and will culminate in the completion of creative and academic projects.
+What does the Burning Man festival have to teach us about the nature of religion (Pagan and otherwise)?
+And what does this have to do with shifts in the contemporary American religious landscape?
+This course will critically examine the broad cultural and spiritual significance of Burning Man–an eclectic, seven-day celebration of art, fire, and community that takes place annually in Nevada’s Black Rock desert.
+We will interrogate the event’s dynamic history, culture, communities, traditions, rituals, and values in order to cultivate an expanded and diversified understanding of “religion.”
+In keeping with Burning Man’s participatory spirit, this course will culminate in the completion of creative and/or intellectual projects.
 Instructor’s blog

 Class meetings.
 Tuesdays 6PM ET.
 Course runs during Insights Summer One session, week of May 13 to week of June 9.